gnolang/genesis/CONSTITUTION.md

 ## Article 5: Amendments

-This Constitution allows the creation and enactment of amendments to the constitution as means to complement and enhance its content, restrictions, provisions and established processes.
+This Constitution allows the creation and enactment of amendments to the constitution as means to complement and enhance its content, restrictions, provisions, and established processes.

 Amendments shall be enacted to address specific governance, economic, and operational aspects meant to modify the behavior of the Constitution.